aasem-research-work/assistant-pack/SRS.md

 The main functions of the Assist-Pack app include:User Profile CreationMaster Data ManagementAssignments, ToDo Lists, and Notes ManagementReminders and AlertsSummary of TasksBackup and Restore

 ## 2.3 User Classes and Characteristics
-The primary user classes for the Assist-Pack app are:Legal professionals (lawyers, judges)Educators (teachers, tutors)CoachesMedical professionals (doctors, surgeons)
+The primary user classes for the Assist-Pack app are:
+- Legal professionals (lawyers, judges)
+- Educators (teachers, tutors)
+- Coaches
+- Medical professionals (doctors, surgeons)

 These users typically have busy schedules and require a reliable, easy-to-use tool to manage their daily tasks and appointments.
 They may have varying levels of technical expertise but will appreciate an intuitive interface with seamless navigation.